 High "praise"?
 Textpad is the main reason I haven't gone to Linux a long time ago.
 The Windows 10 update perils and burden make it no longer fit for my purposes.

 But Textpad is so good.
-(I'm writing this with it... as, indeed, I write 90% of all that I write.)
-My use of Textpad goes back to before 2002... and it was "my main (person)" from the start, having changed (remarkable for me!) from Notepad almost overnight, upon discovering Textpad.
+(I'm using it to write this with it... as, indeed, I write 90% of all that I write, web pages or other.)
+My use of Textpad goes back to before 2002... and it was my happy place from the start.

 Just go to TextPad.com and give it a try.... or... if not yet willing to do that, please (for your sake!) read on.